The IVRM Minimum Demonstrable Package defines the non-optional elements of valid IVRM.

 IVRM is intended to function as an institutional management standard rather than a flexible conceptual lens.
-For that reason, a valid IVRM implementation must preserve a minimum institutional chain.
+For that reason, a valid IVRM operating form must preserve a minimum institutional chain.
 Institutions may begin in bounded form and may extend the model in local application, but they should not remove the minimum elements without breaking structural consistency with IVRM.

-Why the standard exists
+Why this package exists

 The seven non-optional elements